-BY THE PRESIDENT OF THE UNITED STATES OF AMERICA.
+BETWEEN THE UNITED STATES OF AMERICA AND THE HAWAIIAN KINGDOM.

-A PROCLAMATION.
+PROCLAMATION.

-Whereas a Convention between the United States of America and His Majesty the King of the Hawaiian Islands, on the subject of Commercial Reciprocity, was concluded and signed by their respective Plenipotentiaries, at the city of Washington, on the thirtieth day of January, one thousand eight hundred and seventy-five, which convention, as amended by the contracting parties, is word for word as follows:
+Whereas, by the advice and approval of the Legislature of Our Kingdom, We did enter into a Convention with the United States of America on the subject of Commercial Reciprocity, which said Convention was concluded and signed by our Plenipotentiaries and the Plenipotentiary of the United States of America, at the City of Washingten, on the 30th day of January, 1875, and as Amended by the Contracting Parties is word for word as follows: